 The approved provider must also ensure that the nominated supervisors, staff members of, and family day care educators engaged by or registered with the service, follow the policies and procedures of the service (regulation 170).
 Copies of the current emergency and evacuation policy and procedures must be available for inspection at the education and care service premises (includes at each family day care residence and venue) at all times that the service is educating and caring for children (regulation 171(2)).

 Plans to effectively manage incidents and emergencies should be developed in consultation with relevant authorities, practised and implemented (element 2.2.2 Incident and Emergency Management).

 The emergency and evacuation procedures must be rehearsed every 3 months by each family day care educator and the children being educated and cared for by the family day care educator on that day and the rehearsals must be documented by each family day care educator (regulation 97).

 The emergency and evacuation floor plan and instructions must be displayed in a prominent position near each exit of the family day care residence and approved family day care venue.

 Victoria has a number of fire-prone areas where there is a higher risk of bushfire activity.

-All family day care services have the following conditions imposed at the time of granted service approval by the regulatory authority:
+All family day care services have the following conditions imposed at the time service approval is granted by the regulatory authority (section 51):

 - The approved provider must identify family day care educators operating in a family day care residence or approved family day care venue in Victoria at particular risk of bushfire and ensure that these family day care educators do not operate on a declared code red day in their CFA district.